-Originally planned for August 2020 as our tenth-anniversary tour, this trip is a long-awaited return to our favourite singing location.
-We are especially pleased to be welcoming back esteemed organist Marnus Greyling, from Johannesburg, who will share the directing and accompanying duties with our Artistic Director.
+Originally planned for August 2020 as our tenth-anniversary tour, we had a really wonderful time on our long-awaited return to our favourite singing location.
+We were especially pleased to welcome back esteemed organist Marnus Greyling, from Johannesburg, who shared the directing and accompanying duties with our Artistic Director.

-We will be performing a concert at St Davids Cathedral on Wednesday 24th August, as part of their Summer Concert Series, as well as singing services over the weekend of 27th & 28th August.
-We are also looking forward to a community singing event in Trefin Methodist Chapel at 6pm on Friday 26th August.
+We performed a concert at St Davids Cathedral on Wednesday 24th August, as part of their Summer Concert Series, as well as singing services over the weekend of 27th & 28th August.
+We also ran a community singing event in Trefin Methodist Chapel at 6pm on Friday 26th August.

 We were delighted to be invited back to St John the Evangelist in Langrish, near Petersfield in Hampshire, to assist with their 150th anniversary celebrations this year.
 We sang a ‘Mixed Bag’ of a concert on the Saturday (featuring our director hurling a banana at a priest who happened to be in the audience), and a celebratory Eucharist on the Sunday.
 It was a joyous, moving, and profoundly happy weekend, and we are grateful to all who fed and hosted us, and facilitated the logistical arrangements.

 Project #2020 began on February 15th with the first of two identical concerts in Dry Drayton, the second taking place two weeks later in Comberton, near Cambridge.
 We hugely enjoyed singing a variety of classics both sacred and secular, serious and light, from (mostly) English composers through the ages, and would like to give special thanks to the large audience at Comberton, at whom our director made her banana-throwing début…